 Start with Structure First

 I always start my workshops by suggesting that presenters plan their presentation on paper before they sit down at the computer.
 Start by defining the goal of the presentation - what you want the audience to do, feel, understand or act on when you are done.
 Next, describe where the audience is today in terms of their knowledge, trust of you, attitudes and roles in the organization.
 Once you have the starting point and destination, you can now plan the route that you will use to take the audience through your presentation.
 Using sticky notes to lay out the main ideas and supporting data is a good way to see the entire presentation at once.
+This is what I refer to as the GPS approach and you can watch a video of me explaining it here.
 Now you can decide where visuals will add to your message and what those visuals should be.

 Use Colors & Fonts that are Easy to See

 You don’t need to have a graphic design background in order to design slides that are visually appealing.
-Decide on a simple standard look for your slides so that the audience has visual consistency throughout the presentation.
+If you aren't restricted by a corporate template, decide on a simple standard look for your slides so that the audience has visual consistency throughout the presentation.
 Select background and text colors that have enough contrast so that the text will be easy to read.
 Instead of guessing at whether the colors have enough contrast, check the colors with the Color Contrast Calculator.
 For any text, research tells us that a sans-serif font, like Arial or Calibri, is easier to read when projected, so use one of these fonts.
 For font size, it depends on the size of the screen and the size of the room (you can see a detailed chart based on visual acuity calculations here).
 But if you use fonts that are 24-32 point size as a minimum, you will usually be safe.

 Use Visuals Instead of Text Slides

 Audiences don’t want you to read slides full of text to them – surveys show it is the most annoying thing presenters can do.
 So use visuals instead of paragraphs of text.
 Use graphs to illustrate numeric data.
 Use diagrams to show processes or flows of information or goods.
 Use pictures to show a person, place or object.
 Use media clips to bring the views of others into your presentation.
 There are many more visuals that you can use.
-If you need a method for creating visuals, see the process and examples in the What Visual To Use tool.
+If you need a method for creating visuals, see the process and examples in my book Select Effective Visuals.